elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-concept-of-symmetry-in-graphs-and-provide-an-example.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the concept of symmetry in graphs, detailing types such as symmetry about the y-axis, origin, and line y=x, along with examples like the quadratic function y=x^2 and the cubic function y=x^3.
+    This content explains the concept of symmetry in graphs, detailing types of symmetry such as symmetry about the y-axis, origin, and the line y = x, along with examples of specific functions demonstrating these symmetries.
   page_keywords: >-
-    symmetry, graphs, mathematics, transformations, even functions, odd functions, y-axis symmetry, origin symmetry, line y=x, quadratic function, cubic function, function inverse, graph behavior
+    symmetry, graphs, mathematics, transformations, even functions, odd functions, y-axis, origin, line y=x, quadratic function, cubic function, graph analysis, parabola, specific examples
 author: QuickTakes
 question: >-
     Explain the concept of symmetry in graphs and provide an example.